spsforks/SCons-scons-wiki/ReleaseHOWTO/InitHG.md

 These initializations are the conventions that will be used in the rest of this flow.

-The location of the SCons SVN archive:
+The location of the SCons Mercurial archive:
 ```txt
   $ export HG=https://bitbucket.org/scons/scons
 ```